 Field Essays adopts an editorial approach to practice-based research.
 It functions as a living conversation platform that explores peripheral practices probing unknown territories, methods and works.
 In this way, Field Essays articulates living practices today.
-Field Essays is a research platform initiated and led by artist/researcher Sophie Krier and released through Onomatopee.

 The fourth issue of Field Essays brings to the fore the research Éloj Kréyol by design-duo dach&zephir (Florian Dach and Dimitri Zephir).
 Initiated in 2015, Éloj Kréyol is an attempt to reconcile, and reactivate neglected artisanal and cultural lifelines in the genealogy of the French Caribbean archipelago.